 Many people, especially seniors, see joint ownership as an easy way to avoid probate and plan for incapacity, but there are major drawbacks to joint accounts.

 You may be afraid of losing your home if you have to enter a nursing home and apply for Medicaid.
 While this fear is well-founded, transferring the home to your children is usually not the best way to protect it.

 The $2 trillion economic relief package that Congress passed to help Americans deal with the devastating financial impact of the coronavirus pandemic contains some provisions that affect seniors.

 The spread of the coronavirus to nursing home residents has caused the federal government to direct nursing homes to restrict visitor access.
-While the move helps the residents stay healthy, it can also lead to social isolation and depression.
 Families are having to find new ways to stay in touch.

 As part of its response to the coronavirus pandemic, the federal government is broadly expanding coverage of Medicare telehealth services to beneficiaries and relaxing HIPAA enforcement.
 This will give doctors the ability to provide more services to patients remotely.

 Get In Touch